gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    Figure 16 Knowing the Cluster

 After finishing your work on the AWS cluster, you should terminate/stop the cluster, unless you have reasons to keep it active.
-To stop/terminate the cluster, go to the cluster session, and click the `green` power button.
+To stop/terminate the cluster, go to the cluster session, and click the `green` power button as show in Figure 17.
 A window pop up, and click the red `Turn Off` button to switch off the cluster.

 .. figure:: https://raw.githubusercontent.com/wiki/NOAA-EMC/global-workflow/images/noaacsp_using_3.png
    :name: noaacsp_using_3